How To Combat Scottish Rain

 Listen To The Ghillie's Fishing Instructions

 I don't know of any Scottish ghillies that don't want to see salmon getting caught or who would intentionally give out inaccurate fishing information so fully tune in when you're briefed on where or how to fish a specific salmon pool.
 Even if you're a better caster or the ghillie is half your age listen closely as all ghillies have the advantage of watching their salmon pools on a daily basis which tells them exactly where salmon are holding and what fishing approaches are working best.
 This type of quality intel is crucially important for maximising the fishing opportunity but is often ignored!

 Respect Other Salmon Fishers Too

 If you show up on a mixed rod salmon fishing day where other unknown salmon fishers are making up the fishing numbers then respect their day out and hopefully they will respect yours.
 Don't 'heron' a pool or get upset with the ghillie's pool rotation plan if you can't get on to the main fishing hot spot first or twice throughout the day.
-Don't fish through the pools and leave them completely bombarded diminishing the next angler's chance but be careful and considerate to the other anglers and usually you'll find reciprocation.
-There's also more fishing satisfaction from hooking a salmon when you're last through the pool!
+Don't fish through the pools and leave them completely bombarded diminishing the next angler's chance but be careful and considerate to the other anglers and often you'll find reciprocation.
+There's also much more fishing satisfaction from hooking a salmon when you're last through the pool!

 Scottish Riverbank Comradery

 Some of the most amazing people are to be found on the Scottish salmon rivers who've been drawn there by the same invisible force that got you there.
 Personally I've met and entertained thousands of them over the decades and the more I reflect back on that mega busy period of my life the more I realise that was the best time of all.
-Nothing beats the comradery in Scottish salmon fishing nor the buzz of building up your fly rod on a fishing day where you can sense the chances are spot on for salmon action.
-The quality banter & buzz of the Scottish salmon river and the sheer magnificence of a fresh run salmon will always pare the Scottish rain into insignificance!
+Nothing beats the comradery in Scottish salmon fishing nor the buzz of building up your fly rod on a fishing day where you can sense the chances are spot on for some salmon action.
+The magnificence of the Scottish rivers and the sheer excitement and thrill of capturing a perfect fresh run salmon will always pare the Scottish rain into insignificance!